jmelo11/pricing_pinns/README.md

 - **trainer.py**: Contains a helper class to orquestate the training procedure.
 - **utils.py**: Plotting and visualizations utils.

-In order to run the code in experemints, ```requirements.txt``` file is provided and in order to use this repo's library you can use the following command:
+In order to run the code in experiments, ```requirements.txt``` file is provided and in order to use this repo's library you can use the following command:

 ```bash
 pip install -e .